MinecraftU/mcu-curriculum/sequence_4/section_0.md

 2. Double-click the folders: src > main > java > com.example.examplemod

-3. There should be an `ExampleMod` class (blue circle with the letter 'c' in it) and if you double-click it you should see the following code:
+3. There should be an `ExampleMod` class (blue circle with the letter 'c' in it) and if you double-click it you should see the following code (you might have to change `preInit` to `init` and `FMLPreInitializationEvent` to `FMLInitializationEvent`):

 ```java
 package com.example.examplemod;